gerhold-lab/Semi-automated-GSC-registration/README.md

 ### 3 Generate the transformation matrix
 1. Now you have your ROI csv and low-res tiff ready.
 With your favorite python IDE open, run get_transformation_matrix.py, input the file names when prompted and wait.
 2. Open the registered low-res tiff.
 It is now a 2D stack.
 Go to Image>>Hyperstacks>>stack to hyperstack.
 In the popup window, enter the number of Slices and Frames of your original movie.
-3. If the movie doesn't look alright, try to the time points that looks strange.
+3. If the movie doesn't look alright, check the time points that looks strange.
 You can either directly approximate and fix the number in the csv file, or redo the ROI step if necessary.
 If the low-res movie looks alright, you can use the same matrix to register the high-res movie. (**TODO**: write a separate script for this?)

 Note: a good way to check is to do a double z-projection (the second projection is actually on t, not z).
-Ideally, the output image should look like Figure 4A, not 4B).
+Ideally, the output image should look like the upper panel, Figure 4A, not lower panel, Figure 4B).

 ![Figure 4A](https://github.com/yifnzhao/Semi-automated-GSC-registration/blob/master/figures/Figure%204A.png)
 ![Figure 4B](https://github.com/yifnzhao/Semi-automated-GSC-registration/blob/master/figures/Figure%204B.png)